 Studies have shown that grapefruit can lower blood pressure and improve cholesterol levels.
-Grapefruit is also a great addition to a weight-loss program and can improve insulin resistance and metabolic syndrome.
+Grapefruit is also a great addition to a weight-loss program and can improve metabolic syndrome.

 Orange peel and flesh are rich sources of flavonoids and compounds associated with antioxidant and anti-inflammatory activity and cardiovascular benefits, and have been shown to lower high blood pressure.

 The combination of lemon intake and walking has been shown to reduce high blood pressure.
 Lemons are also a good source of vitamin C, thiamin, riboflavin, pantothenic acid, iron, and magnesium and are an excellent source of fibre, vitamin B6, calcium, potassium, and folate.
-They have been shown to suppress weight gain and body fat accumulation and improve insulin resistance.
+They have been shown to suppress weight gain and body fat accumulation.
 The presence of flavonoids in lemons helps to aid digestion and assimilation of food.

 Research suggests that apples may reduce the risk of many chronic diseases such as heart disease, asthma, and type 2 diabetes.
 Apples also improve weight loss and lung function.

 Eating fruit salad is a very easy way to over-consume fruit.
 Stick to whole fruit pieces to avoid excessive fructose consumption.

 2. Fruit Juice